AllanBlanchard/tutoriel_wp/english/program-proof-and-our-tool-for-this-tutorial-frama-c/program-proof.md

 The rule will define that $P$ is $\{$a$=42\}$.

 For now, let us forget about it, we will come back to these notions as we use them in this tutorial to understand how our tools work.
-And our tools, let us talk about them.
+So now, we can have a look to these tools.